 Place the stove away from combustible walls at least as far as shown in Figure 3.2.
+Please note the difference in side wall clearance with and without side shields.

 Note that the clearances shown are minimum for safety but do not leave much room for access when cleaning or servicing.
 Please take this into account when placing the stove.